-Infrared sauna uses invisible light rays to heat your body from the inside out, rather than heating the air around you in a traditional sauna.
+Infrared saunas use invisible light rays to heat your body from the inside out, rather than heating the air around you like a traditional sauna.
 Scientists have established that infrared waves are beneficial to the human body because they are easily absorbed.
-They stimulate the lymphatic, immune and cardiovascular systems through vibration of water molecules in the cells of the body to release toxins.
+These rays stimulate the lymphatic, immune and cardiovascular systems through vibration of water molecules in the cells of the body to release toxins.
 As your body absorbs the infrared heat, your core body temperature increases, inducing a deep and relaxing sweat.

 Benefits of an infrared sauna

-Studies have shown that infrared sauna helps to detoxify the body and treat chronic health problems, such as high blood pressure, congestive heart failure, dementia and Alzheimer’s disease.
+Studies have shown that infrared sauna helps to detoxify the body and treat chronic health problems.
+These can include high blood pressure, congestive heart failure, dementia and Alzheimer’s disease.
 It can also be used to help relieve symptoms of headaches, type 2 diabetes and rheumatoid arthritis.

 Whether you’re a professional athlete, recreational racket player, or just aiming to make the high school varsity team, athletes at every level need their bodies to perform at an optimal level.
-Using Infrared sauna has been proven to help the body recover from strenuous workouts faster.
-They can also help relieve muscle soreness by increasing blood flow and circulation through the body.
+Using an infrared sauna helps the body recover from strenuous workouts faster.
+It can also help relieve muscle soreness by increasing blood flow and circulation through the body.

 Treatment of chronic pain and cardiovascular issues

 Sauna therapy is effective at treating hypertension, congestive heart failure, and for post-myocardial infarction care.
 It also provides benefit to individuals with chronic obstructive pulmonary disease, chronic fatigue, chronic pain or addictions.
 Read more.

 Regular use of a sauna can impart a similar benefit on the cardiovascular system as running.
 Read more.

 Men who used a sauna twice per week found their risk of pneumonia decreased.
 They also saw improvement in ventilation and lung function, along with a reduction in pulmonary congestion.
 Read more.